FairouzMagdy/Web-Scraping/Wuzzuf-Jobs-search-Bot/README.md

 -- BeautifulSoup --

-A bot that asks you to enter the name of the job you want to search about in wuzzuf.com website, then scrapes the website for:
+A bot that asks you to enter the name of the job you want to search for in wuzzuf.com website, then scrapes the website for:

 1- Jobs titles